AplaProject/apla-docs-en/source/topics/script.rst

 Obtains a list of notifications for the specified keys from the database, and sends the obtained notifications to Centrifugo.

-The list of notifications is taken from the blocks that are already processed.

 Syntax
 """"""